ATDevOutreach/codeChallenge05018/docs/CodeChallengeSteps.md

 # Working on the Code Challenge
-1. Fork the code challenge repository provided.
+1.Fork the code challenge repository provided.

-2. Make a topic branch.
+2.Make a topic branch.
 In your github form, keep the master branch clean.
 When you create a branch, it essentially will be a copy of the master.

 >Pull all changes, make sure your repository is up to date